r0zemary/indrev/README.md

 # Installing

-Just create a folder in `garrysmod/addons` called "indrev", download the source code, and then extract the zip into that folder.
+Just create a folder in `garrysmod/addons` called "indrevbeta", download the source code, and then extract the zip into that folder.